arc blue

 As a West Lothian College art student, you will also benefit from the support of an extensive network of former students around Scotland's Art Schools and Universities.

-Over the past eleven years 100% of our students applying to advanced level studies have been successful.
+Over the past 10 years, 100% of our students applying to degree level studies have been successful.

 The majority of our students receive multiple offers for degree level studies with the majority gaining direct entry into second year.